-Shakespeare by the Sea presents a number of showings of “The Comedy of Errors” and “Henry V during the month of July.
+Shakespeare by the Sea presents a showing “Romeo and Juliet” as well as other performances in the month of July.

 Admission is free!
-Check the website for more information and a full schedule.
+Check the calendar for their full schedule.

 Zimmer Children’s Museum

-LA’s Zimmer Children’s Museum by Sharewell is loaded with hands-on and interactive exhibits for little ones to enjoy!
+LA’s The Cayton Children's Muesum (formerly the Zimmer) is loaded with hands-on and interactive exhibits for little ones to enjoy!

 Attend The Rams Football Training Camp

-For any sports fans, the Rams are hosting Training Camp July 27th-August 4th at U.C.
+For any sports fans, the Rams are hosting Training Camp July 28th-August 10th at U.C.
 Irvine in Irvine, California.

 The Rams Training Camp is completely free and fun for the whole family!